King-Bobby/printf/README.md

-A folder with codes that perform the same function as printf function deefined in #include <stdio.h>
+A folder with codes that perform the same function as printf function defined in #include <stdio.h>